Engineered bacteriophages – Educational animation

 Bacteria are everywhere.
 Many bacteria, for example in the gut, are helpful, but others can make us sick.

-Antibiotics are used to keep bacteria under control, but many bacteria have become resistant to antibiotics.
+Antibiotics are used to keep bacteria under control, but many bacteria have become resistant to them.

 Nature uses a different tool to control bacteria already for millions of years: phages.
 Phages infect bacteria and kill them, releasing many new phages.
 Phages selectively kill harmful bacteria even if they are resistant to antibiotics, while the good bacteria survive.